fxstein/todo/README.md

 ---

+## For AI Agents

+Run `./todo.ai --help` to see all available commands and usage examples.
+Everything you need to know is there.

+---

 ## For Humans

 With `todo.ai`, you simply tell your AI agent what you want in plain English.
 Your agent handles all the technical details automatically.